selimsaricicek/shifha/README.md

 - International data sharing made secure with QR code system
 - AI analysis system optimized with Google Gemini to produce more accurate results
 - Form validation and management elevated to professional level with Zod and React Hook Form
+- It was decided to use Expo Router in the mobile application development process
+- Both camera and manual input options were added for QR code scanning feature
+- Backend infrastructure was established for real-time communication with WebSocket
+- Secure system was designed for session management with Redis
+- Separate UI/UX designs were made for patient and doctor panels
+- React Native was preferred for cross-platform development
+- Mobile application testing processes were planned
+- API security and authentication system were strengthened

 ### Participants
 Kenan Selim Sarıçiçek, Mehmet Pektaş, Miyase Elif Aksoy, Erva Nazlı Tüccar, Nurhayat Doğan